TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 If you prefer 1080p Remuxes (Remux-1080p)

 I suggest to first follow the [Quality Settings (File Size)](/Radarr/Radarr-Quality-Settings-File-Size/){:target="_blank" rel="noopener noreferrer"}
-If you think the sizes are to big to your preference then stop reading and see if the other tutorials are helpful for you. :bangbang:
+If you think the sizes are too big to your preference then stop reading and see if the other tutorials are helpful to you. :bangbang:

 For this Quality Profile we're going to make use of the following Custom Formats